-Filed Filed by the Registrant ⊠ Filed by a Party other than the Registrant $\square$ □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e) (2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under §240.14a-12 United Airlines Holdings, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) t of Filing Fee (Check the appropriate box): ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) / Aggregate number of securities to which transaction applies: ı Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) I Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee ¡ paid previously with preliminary materials. and prev ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) identify the filing for which the offsetting fee was paid previously.
-Identify the ious filing by registration statement number, or the Form or Schedule and the date is filing.
-(1) / Amount Previously Paid: (2) I Form, Schedule or Registration Statement No.: (3) I Filing Party: (4) I Date Filed:
+File Filed by the Registrant ⊠ File Filed by a Party other than the Registrant \square Che □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e) (2)) □ Definitive Proxy Statement □ Definitive Additional Materials United Airlines Holdings, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ⊠ Payment of Filing Fee (Check the appropriate box): ☑ No fee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2 and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the do of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: